Explaining filtered positions using form 1, the 2×3 rectangle

 29 30 31 xxx xxx xxx xxx

 On the other side of the spectrum there are squares that may be covered by each of the 6 parts of form 1 in all orientations.
-As there are 2 orientations and the form covers 6 squares, there are 2×6=12 possibilities.
-There are some squares in the middle that indeed filter out 12 positions: Here are the 12 positions that are filtered out by field 3:
+As there are 2 orientations and the form covers 6 squares, there are 2×6=12 possibilities for the 5 squares meeting this condition: 3 4 10 11 12.

 Jan Feb Mar Apr May Jun xxx